 Digital Progression – The Ever-Evolving World of Modern Architecture

 Before the digital age, geometry generally dictated what architectural designers could achieve.
 Some extraordinarily talented individuals were ahead of their time when it came to creating building designs with unusual patterns.
-However, for the most part, these designs were limited to relatively simple shapes and sizes.

-This changed with the arrival of CAD (Computer Aided Design) and BIM (Building Information Modelling).
+This changed with the arrival of CAD (Computer-Aided Design) and BIM (Building Information Modelling).
 In recent times, technological tools like these have provided designers with more powerful means to render complex designs.

 Below, Pro Arkitects – Design & Build Experts take a look at some of these new technological gizmos.
 Plus, we explore the constructions that continue to push the envelope of what is possible in building design.